Tips for Securing Your Home Wi-Fi Connection

 You can find lots of tips for securing your home Wi-Fi connection.
 Here is one article that I found useful.
 Let’s start with a couple of the more obvious tips.

-• I’ve talked elsewhere about the need to keep your systems patched.
+• I’ve talked about the need to keep your systems patched.
 This is one of the most basic cyber security defenses you can take.
 It shouldn’t be surprising then, that this is also a tip for securing your home Wi-Fi connection.
 You want to make sure that your Wi-Fi router gets regular firmware updates.
 It’s more common these days for routers to automatically update their firmware.
 But it’s possible that you need to check for and apply firmware updates manually.
 I find this is a good Saturday morning activity.

 • Another of the more obvious steps for securing your home Wi-Fi connection is to change your router’s login name and password.
 After all, you’re probably not the only person who purchased this make and model of Wi-Fi router.
 So, don’t use the standard-issue login information!
 Make the bad actors work at least a little hard before they break into your home network.